clicon/clixon/doc/FAQ.md

 See [../apps/example/example_restconf.c] example_restconf_credentials() for
 an example of HTTP basic auth.

-## How do I write a CLI translator function
+## How do I write a CLI translator function?

 The CLI can perform variable translation.
 This is useful if you want to prcess the input, such as hashing, encrypting or in other way